America's Cup warmup races waiting for wind off Auckland - WHIZ News

 The yachts are 75-foot (23-meter) mono-hulls which rise out of the water on foils and are capable of speeds in excess of 50 knots or almost 60 mph (100 kph).

-The opening ceremony took place last Thursday on a brilliant summer day in downtown Auckland.
-But the absence of wind might be a concern for the teams as racing cannot take place if the wind speed does not exceed 6.5 knots.
+But the absence of wind recently might be a concern for the teams as racing cannot take place if the wind speed does not exceed 6.5 knots.

 Practice racing on Monday was affected by low wind speeds, and official practice was due to take place again on Tuesday.